akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 ![Attribute deletion - Attribute code blacklisted](../img/Settings_Attributes_code_blacklisted.png)

-### Fourth step: import back the families and/or family variants
+### Fifth step: import back the families and/or family variants

 1. Go to `Imports` and click on `Create import profile`
 1. Define a code and a label